brainhack-school2020/koudyk_bhs_project/README.md

 ![](images/visualization__example.gif)

 ## Summary
-For this project, I worked on Python package that creates a citation network for a given field that evolves over time, colored by methods used by papers in that field.
+A Python package that create a dynamic visualization the use of methods in citation networks over time.

 ## Project definition